-A minor child seeking asylum in the U.S. after arriving at a port of entry without a parent or guardian.
+A minor immigrant child who arrived in the U.S. or at a port of entry without a parent or guardian.
 UACs are children below the age of 18, who enter the U.S. without their parents or legal guardians.
-The Trump administration recently also has categorized those separated from their parents or legal guardians as UACs.
+Those who arrive with a parent or legal guardian will be designated as UACs if the government pursues criminal charges against their parents or legal guardians.
 After apprehension by immigration authorities, UACs are placed in temporary care of the Office of Refugee Resettlement (ORR) within the U.S. Department of Health and Human Services (HHS), which screens them to determine whether they have been victims of trafficking and ensures timely appointment of legal pro bono counsel for as many of the children as possible.

-When a parent or family member in the United States is available to take custody of a UAC and provide care, ORR places the minor with that family member.
+When a family member or other sponsor in the United States is available to take custody of a UAC and provide care, ORR places the minor with that family member or other sponsor.
 When a family member or other sponsor is not available, ORR places the UAC into a foster home.
 ORR is required to ensure that the actions and decisions related to care and custody of UACs are in the child’s best interest.

 How can an individual apply for asylum in the U.S.?

 Either affirmatively or defensively.
-Depending on how the asylum seeker arrived in the U.S., he or she may apply for asylum either through the affirmative asylum process or the defensive asylum process.
+Depending on whether the applicant is or isn’t in removal proceedings, he or she may apply for asylum either through the affirmative asylum process or the defensive asylum process.
 Under both processes, asylum seekers must indicate a “well-founded fear” of persecution in their home countries during a credible fear interview with immigration authorities.
 Otherwise, they are ordered for removal.

-Applicants may utilize the affirmative asylum process only if they are not in removal proceedings.
-An USCIS officer decides whether the individual will be granted asylum in the U.S. If USCIS denies an asylum application in the affirmative asylum process after the individual’s visa has expired, he or she is referred for removal but can utilize the defensive asylum process to renew his or her request for asylum.
+- Affirmative asylum process – Individuals can apply for asylum affirmatively if they are physically present in the U.S., regardless of how they entered the country within one year after arrival.
+They can also apply for asylum at ports of entry.
+In an affirmative asylum process, a USCIS officer decides whether the individual will be granted asylum in the U.S. If USCIS denies an asylum application in the affirmative asylum process after the individual’s visa has expired, he or she is referred for removal but can utilize the defensive asylum process to renew his or her request for asylum.